Snownee/Lychee/docs/docs/recipe.md

     | type     | type                      | "lychee:block_clicking"                           |
     | item_in  | the item in player's hand | [Ingredient](general-types.md#ingredient)         |
     | block_in | the block being clicked   | [BlockPredicate](general-types.md#blockpredicate) |

+!!! note

+	Use `"item": "air"` to require interaction with empty hand.

+!!! warning

+	It is not recommended to use recipe contextual conditions in it, because some contextual conditions are not supported to run on the client side (like `execute`).

 ### Item Entity Burning